piephai/V2Ray/README.md

 21. **Add Inbound Rules:**
     - Refresh the admin panel and go to "Inbound" -> "Add inbound."
     - Use the settings for "VLESS + XTLS + uTLS + REALITY."
-    - Set the remark to your hostname and port to "443."
+    - Set the remark to your hostname (Step 8) and port to "443."
     - Toggle to enable "reality."

 *Note: Don’t worry if your information below the “reality” row is different to the screenshot as those are automatically populated.*